Yoav666s/dnd-wiki/collections/_items/sentinel-amulet.md

 | [[!Wind Wall]] | 3 |
 | [[!Whirlwind]] | 7 |

 **Regaining Charges.** The amulet regains 2d8 + 4 expended charges daily at dawn.
 If it overcharges, roll a d20.
-On 4-7 the charges deplete completely for the rest of the day.
-On 3 or less, the amulet disappears and [[lore:The Weathered Sentinel]] is resurrected in his lair.
+On 2-5 the charges deplete completely for the rest of the day.
+On a 1, the amulet disappears and [[lore:The Weathered Sentinel]] is resurrected in his lair.

 [:items/emblems/elmersodus;normal:]